-So if you’re ready to get a basic membership and start tracking just five stocks, click the button below to get started.
+So if you’re ready to get a basic membership and start tracking just 5 stocks, click the button below to get started.

-Or, if you want to get a lifetime membership, you can do so at a heavy discount and save big bucks over time.
+Or if you want to get a lifetime membership, you can do so at a heavy discount and save big bucks over time.

 Whatever your choice, the goal is to just collect wins on a steady basis.

-I know ProfitSight can do it and I look forward to helping you along the way.
+I know ProfitSight can help you do it, and I look forward to helping you along the way.

 And if you do have anything holding you back, let me add just one more thing.

-I’ll Give You 30 Days to Try it Out!
+I’ll Give You 30 Days to Try It Out!

 Let me make this very easy for you.